 - All shared courses will use the SBCTC Educational Technology shared course Grading Policy and meet the deadlines for grade submission as listed in our course calendar.

 - Grade disputes will be governed by the policies of the college where the student is enrolled.

-- Billing for system-owned shared courses is a pass-through process; there is no need to invoice SBCTC eLearning.
+- Billing for system-owned shared courses is a pass-through process; there is no need to invoice SBCTC Educational Technology.
 The college will either receive a check for the amount owed or an invoice for that quarter’s instruction fees.
 For example, if the instruction fees due to the college are higher than the invoiced 10th day fees then the college would receive a check for the difference.
 If the amount due from the college is higher than the college’s instruction fees (or if the college did not hire any instructors) then the college will receive an invoice for that amount.